nemo794/nisarqa/docs/product_specs/02_summary_csv.md

 ## Overview

 The summary CSV is high-level, human- and machine-readable file which summarizes detailed QA metrics into a CSV table.

 Example PASS/FAIL/WARN checks included in the CSV:
 * PASS: All checks complete
 * FAIL: All pixels in one layer are NaN
 * WARN: Geolocation error over corner reflectors exceeds a specified threshold

-The specific checks included in the CSV will vary for each product type, with some checks depending on the content of individual granules.
+The specific checks included in the CSV will vary for each product type, with many checks depending on the content of individual granules.
 Select examples are presented below.

-Observe that some of the checks in the examples below indicate a `"FAIL"`.
+Note that some of the checks in the examples below indicate a `"FAIL"`.
 This is because the QA software includes both fatal checks and soft checks.

-Fatal checks indicate a fatal error in the input L1/L2 granule which requires analysis and potential reprocessing by the NISAR mission team.
+Fatal checks indicate a fatal error in the input L1/L2 granule which requires further analysis by the developers or users.
 If there is a fatal error, then the final row in the CSV (the `"QA completed with no exceptions?"` check) will be a `"FAIL"`.

-The soft checks notify users of the existance of minor concerns in the input product; these concerns should not halt the release of a L1/L2 dataset publically.
+Soft checks are meant to notify users of minor issues in the input granule;
+these issues should not halt the public release of a L1/L2 granule.
 For example, the NISAR sample products used to generate the example CSVs below were derived from ALOS-1 datasets; the conversion from ALOS-1 to NISAR-format did not include metadata corresponding to NISAR's `plannedObservationId` field in the `identification` group, and so that field was populated with a placeholder value.
 However, that placeholder value is not valid for the launched NISAR mission data, so that soft check is noted as a "FAIL".

 ## Example RSLC QA Summary CSV